AndrUsM/nodejs-file-watcher/README.md

 # Tool to Monitor Files and Folders for Changes in Real Time

-_Written with the node js platform_
+_Written using the node js platform_

 ## Command usage